AdobeDocs/campaign-standard-learn.en/help/profiles-and-audiences/test-profiles.md

 ---
 title: Create a test profile
-description: Learn how to target recipients who do not match the defined targeting criteria to detect any fraudulent use of your recipient database or to ensure the emails arrive in the inboxes.
+description: Learn how to target recipients who do not match the defined targeting criteria to detect any fraudulent use of your recipient database or to ensure that the emails arrive in the inboxes.
 feature: Test Profiles
 kt: 1810
 thumbnail: 24094.jpg